 Heartburn & GERD

 Heartburn is the most common symptom of a disease called GERD, or Gastroesophageal Reflux Disease.
 GERD is a serious condition which can interfere with your quality of life.
-For many, symptoms are mild.
+For many, symptoms are mild and relief can be found.
 For some, GERD is a daily, severe problem with lifelong implications.

 Do You Have GERD?

 Over 60 million Americans experience heartburn at least once a month; 25 million Americans experience it daily.
 In the Houston area, it is estimated that approximately 375,000 people suffer from chronic heartburn.
 Are you one of these people?

 If you think you have GERD, take this quick self-assessment.
 If you answer YES to one or more of these questions (symptoms), there is a good chance you may have GERD.